Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: Annotation Guidelines

 \subsection{Labeling Rubric}

 Annotators evaluate the causal claim $C$ given scenario $S$ and must assign one of three labels:

-\begin{itemize} \item \textbf{YES (Valid/Sheep):} The claim follows necessarily from the scenario under standard causal assumptions.
-The mechanism is plausible, and no traps are present. \item \textbf{NO (Invalid/Wolf):} The claim is invalidated by a specific causal trap (e.g., Confounding, Reverse Causality).
-The relationship is spurious or strictly false. \item \textbf{AMBIGUOUS:} The scenario is deliberately underdetermined.
+\begin{itemize}[leftmargin=1.2em, topsep=0em, itemsep=-0.1em] \item \texttt{YES} (Valid/Sheep): The claim follows necessarily from the scenario under standard causal assumptions.
+The mechanism is plausible, and no traps are present. \item \texttt{NO} (Invalid/Wolf): The claim is invalidated by a specific causal trap (e.g., Confounding, Reverse Causality).
+The relationship is spurious or strictly false. \item \texttt{AMBIGUOUS}: The scenario is deliberately underdetermined.
 Key information (e.g., temporal order, the presence of other causes) is missing, such that neither YES nor NO can be asserted with certainty. \end{itemize}